 - EQ controls are limited.
 The only EQ on this preamp is a treble control; it is useful for removing the clack, but it is set high in the frequency range.
 But the buffering is so well done, you should hardly need much EQ, if any, to get a great sound.

 - There is not a labeled 1/4" output.
 However, the "Effects Loop Out" doubles as a 1/4" output, so if you're using it with your onstage amp, you can send the 1/4" to your regular instrument input.
 However, if you send your signal to a mixing board or an amp equipped with a "microphone" input on an XLR, the DI out is the preferred output - it is much better for reducing noise over long cable runs, so if you're a long way from your amp, you can feel confident that you won't be getting a lot of ugly interference.
-Also important: if you use the EFX Loop out as an output, the signal will be interrupted from getting to the DI output - you can't use them both as outputs at the same time.

 How does it sound?
 Here's the tech-speak from Fire-Eye: The Red-Eye Preamp’s impedance-matching field-effect transistor input circuit is designed especially to match and track the impedance of passive piezoelectric pickups.
 That results in a smooth, natural, balanced, acoustic instrument tone.
 Low distortion, low noise, and generous headroom mean that clear tone comes through even when an instrument is played percussively and loudly.

 They use some big words, there, but in my testing here at the shop, I've gotta say the thing made our Realist-equipped double bass, as well as an NS Design WAV4 electric upright, sound great with no knob-tweaking at all.
 And if you are someone who likes to twiddle knobs and dial in a tone, the preamp is equipped with an effects loop; you can use outboard effects (pedals, modules) to create exactly the timbre you're after.